Hudson Theatre: Site

 The Hudson Theatre is at 139–141 West 44th Street, between Seventh Avenue and Sixth Avenue near Times Square, in the Theater District of Midtown Manhattan in New York City, New York, U.S. It is between the two wings of the Millennium Times Square New York hotel, of which the Hudson Theatre is technically part.
 The primary elevation of the facade is along 44th Street; a rear elevation extends north to 45th Street.
 The theater's land lot originally had the addresses 139 West 44th Street and 136–144 West 45th Street.
 It had a frontage of 42.6 ft on 44th Street and 83.4 ft on 45th Street, with a depth of 200 ft between the two streets.
 The modern hotel's lot includes the theater.
 The lot covers 16,820 ft2, with a frontage of 117.42 ft on 44th Street and a depth of 200 ft.

 On the same block, 1530 Broadway is to the west and the Hotel Gerard and Belasco Theatre are to the east.
-Other nearby buildings include the High School of Performing Arts to the northeast, the Lyceum Theatre and 1540 Broadway to the north, One Astor Plaza to the west, 1500 Broadway to the southwest, and the Chatwal New York hotel and the Town Hall to the south.
+Other nearby buildings include the High School of Performing Arts to the northeast, the Lyceum Theatre and 1540 Broadway to the north, One Astor Plaza to the west, 1500 Broadway to the southwest, and the Lambs Club Building and the Town Hall to the south.
 Generally, the area includes residential or commercial buildings much larger than the Hudson.
 Just before the theater's development at the beginning of the 20th century, the portion of the site on 45th Street had belonged to Paul J. Crovat, while the 44th Street portion was owned by the estate of Joseph Deutsch.